Big Brother 1 (Bulgarian season): Alidzhan

 Alidzhan Aliev is from Sofia.
 He entered the house on Day 1 and was the eighth evicted on Day 85.

 Anelia

 Anelia Ivanova is from Sofia (born in Ruse).
 She entered the house on Day 1 and was the first evicted on Day 22.
 Disappointed with her participation, Anelia returned to Italy, where she lived before the show.

 Dimitar

 Dimitar Kazalov is from Sofia (lives in London).
 He entered the house on Day 1 and left voluntarily on Day 17.

 Margarita

 Margarita Grigorova is from Kyustendil.
 She entered the house on Day 1 and was the third evicted on Day 36.

 Mariela

 Mariela Kiselkova "Mel" is from Sofia (born in Veliko Tarnovo).
 She entered the house on Day 1 and was the fifth evicted on Day 57.
-She had a brief lesbian romance with her roommate Svetlozara and made love to her.
+She had a brief lesbian romance with her roommate Svetlozara and had sex with her.

 Nayden

 Nayden Naydenov is from Sofia.
 He entered the house on Day 1, but was ejected on Day 48 along with Svetlan for aggressive behavior.
 After an incident in which they both started vandalism (breaking things in the house), the nominations were cancelled and there were open special telephone lines - the viewers had to decide whether they should be punished.
 They had four choices - to eject Nayden, to eject Svetlan, to eject both of them, or both of them simply to stay in the house.
 Nayden celebrated his 25th birthday in the house - there was a party in which Zara came out of a big cake.
 They had sex the same night.